yxj0312/docs/Design Patterns in PHP/Ep2 Gettin' Jiggy With Adapters.md

         (new Person)->read(new Book);
     ```

-2. For Kindle,  also extract an interface
+2. For o,  also extract an interface
     ```php
         interface eReaderInterface {
             public function turnOn();